Fethullah Gülen: Reception

 Martin Luther King Jr. International Chapel at Morehouse College awarded its 2015 Gandhi King Ikeda Peace Award to Gülen in recognition of his lifelong dedication to promoting peace and human rights.
-Gülen topped the 2008 Top 100 Public Intellectuals Poll of the Prospect magazine and came out as the most influential thinker.
+Gülen topped the 2008 Top 100 Public Intellectuals Poll of the Foreign Policy and came out as the most influential thinker.

 Gülen was named as one of Time magazine's 100 Most Influential People in 2013.

 In 2015, Oklahoma City Thunder basketball player and human rights activist Enes Kanter said that he was excluded from the Turkish national basketball team for his public support of Gülen.
 Kanter was disowned by his family in 2016 due to his support for Gülen.

 Gülen was listed as one of the 500 most influential Muslims by the Royal Islamic Strategic Studies Centre in Amman, Jordan.

-A documentary movie titled Love Is a Verb was made in 2014 about the Gulen movement.
+A documentary movie titled Love Is a Verb and narrated by Ashley Judd was made in 2014 about the Gulen movement.

 On 14–15 November 2008, Georgetown University hosted a conference on Fethullah Gülen titled "Islam in the Age of Global Challenges."